IDML/idml-docs/src/main/tut/getting-started.md

 ## Tool

-The IDML tool is the alternative way to evaluate IDML on the command line, it's contained in the same release as the repl from [github releases](https://github.com/datasift/ptolemy/releases).It is invoked on a command line with a set of mappings and will take line-delimited JSON on stdin and map it to stdout:
+The [idml-tool](https://github.com/IDML/idml-tool) is the alternative way to evaluate IDML on the command line.
+It is invoked on a command line with a set of mappings and will take line-delimited JSON on stdin and map it to stdout:

 ### Usage